-✈️ $5 Flat Rate Shipping anywhere in the US Mainland
+✈️ $7 Flat Rate Shipping anywhere in the US Mainland (some of our heavier / larger items are excluded from this offer)

 As the name suggests, it was historically used for fevers, though current research is studying its efficacy for head health.
 It is typically tinctured, steeped as feverfew tea, or employed topically.